 Questions this practice may help answer

-- How can we simulate and consider possible futures for the North Sea?
+How can we simulate and consider possible futures for maritime space?

 - Interdependencies of sectoral and national policies?

 - Cumulative effects of economic activities upon marine ecology?

 - Design of policies or institutions to make MSP more effective, more integrated, more sustainable?